 Indoor hibiscus benefit from annual pruning to keep it in shape.
 In early spring, simply shorten the previous year’s growth to produce a main framework of branches, which will then produce flowering shoots.
 Unwanted long shoots can be pruned back to 5-7.5cm from their base and thin non-flowering shoots removed.

 Hardy hibiscus are relatively trouble-free, and will grow well without much interference from you.

-Topical hibiscus can suffer from bud drop if humidity levels are too low.
+Tropical hibiscus can suffer from bud drop if humidity levels are too low.
 Simply mist regularly or move to a more humid environment such as a bathroom.
-Wilting is caused by lack of water, if your tropical hibiscus wilts often then repot it into a larger pot.
+Wilting is caused by lack of water, if your tropical plant wilts often then repot it into a larger pot.

-Keep an eye out for spider mites on tropical hibiscus, which thrive in dry environments.
+Keep an eye out for spider mites on indoor hibiscus, which thrive in dry environments.
 Increase humidity levels to control it.

 Advice on buying hibiscus